rleonard21/PyTradier/docs/code_overview/market/calendar.rst

 Market Calendar
 ===============

-.. class:: pytradier.market.Calendar
+.. class:: pytradier.market.Calendar(month=None, year=None)

 The Calendar class gives you access to information regarding the market status on any given day.

    .. method:: month()
+   Retrieve the month of the calendar

+   .. method:: year()
+   Retrieve the year of the calendar